flagship-llc/wp-page-skeleton/README.md

 * title (post_title)
 * content (post_content)
 * status (post_status) - defaults to "publish"
-* template - the filename of the PHP template
+* template - the filename of the PHP template (directories permitted!!)

 All attributes are optional, and on update, *will* override changes that were made directly in WordPress.
 For example, if you rename a page titled "Hello" to "Goodbye", but skeleton.yml still has "Hello", the page will be renamed back to "Hello".